 GRAND VALLEY GATE

-The entrance gate is programmed to allow access to Grand Valley Preserve during the specified hours below.
+The entrance to Grand Valley Preserve, for authorized card holders and their guests, is located on State Route 126.
+The entrance is controlled by an electronic gate and is programmed to allow access to Grand Valley Preserve during the specified hours below.
 The schedule changes based on the availability of daylight.
-Access cards will not activate the main gate before or after the permitted entrance times to the Preserve.
-Current opening time for the main gate is 7:00 a.m.
-The current time at which the gate will not open is 5:30 p.m.
-(Lock-Out time).
+Access cards will not activate the gate before or after the permitted entrance times to the Preserve.
+Current opening time for the gate is 6:30 a.m.
+The current time at which the gate will not open is 7:30 p.m.
+(Lock Out time).
 Guests are not permitted to enter the Preserve after the above Lock-Out time.
 A sign at the entrance indicates the time the Preserve actually closes.
-The current closing time for Grand Valley is now 6:00 p.m. which means all guests must be out of the Preserve by 6:00 p.m.
+The current closing time for Grand Valley is now 8:00 p.m. which means all guests must be out of the Preserve by 8:00 p.m.
 If you are inside the Preserve before the Lock-Out time you may stay until the closing time.
-Please do not park your vehicle outside the main gate area to enter Grand Valley.
+Please do not park your vehicle outside the gate area to enter Grand Valley.
 Violators will be subject to a citation for parking in a No Parking Zone.